-9.6.2 APPROVAL TO TRANSPORT DANGEROUS GOODS
+9.6.2 OPERATORS WITH SPECIFIC APPROVAL FOR THE TRANSPORTATION OF DANGEROUS GOODS AS CARGO

-No AOC holder may transport dangerous goods unless approved to do so by the Authority.
+No AOC holder shall transport dangerous goods unless issued with a specific approval to do so by the Authority.

 9.6.3 SCOPE

 - (1) Each AOC holder shall comply with the provisions contained in the ICAO Technical Instructions for the Safe Transport of Dangerous Goods by Air, ICAO Doc.
 9284 (hereinafter called 'Technical Instructions') on all occasions when dangerous goods are carried, irrespective of whether the flight is wholly or partly within or wholly outside the territory of Ghana.
 Where dangerous goods are to be transported outside the territory of Ghana, the AOC holder shall review and comply with the appropriate variations noted by contracting states contained in Attachment 3 to the Technical Instructions. - (2) Articles and substances which would otherwise be classed as dangerous goods are excluded from the provisions of Subpart 9.6, to the extent specified in the Technical Instructions, provided they are- - (a) Required to be aboard the aircraft for operating reasons; - (b) Carried as catering or cabin service supplies; - (c) Carried for use in flight as veterinary aid or as a humane killer for an animal; or - (d) Carried for use in flight for medical aid for a patient, provided that- - (i) Gas cylinders have been manufactured specifically for the purpose of containing and transporting that particular gas; - (ii) Drugs, medicines and other medical matter are under the control of trained personnel during the time when they are in use in the aircraft; - (iii) Equipment containing wet cell batteries is kept and, when necessary secured, in an upright position to prevent spillage of the electrolyte; and - (iv) Proper provision is made to stow and secure all the equipment during take-off and landing and at all other times when deemed necessary by the PIC in the interests of safety; or - (v) They are carried by passengers or crewmembers. - (e) Articles and substances intended as replacements for those in paragraph (2) (a) may be transported on an aircraft as specified in the Technical Instructions.